Proven-Paradox/shaper-system/Handbook.md

 **Barrier Ward** [Warden]
 Any target affected by a Ward you cast also gains Shield equal to your Soul.
 This benefit increases as you raise your Hero Tier: the shield increases by an amount equal to your Soul each Hero Tier (so Soul x 2 at Hero Tier 2, Soul x 3 at Hero Tier 3, and so on).
 The shield lasts as long as your Ward remains in place.
 If the Ward is removed by an effect that deals damage, the Shield fades AFTER absorbing damage from that effect.

-**Boon Caster** [Augmentor]
-When you cast an Augment which provides Boon, it instead provides Double Boon.
-// This one is likely going to get cut soon.

 **Double Ward** [Warden]
 When you use a single target Ward that requires you to choose a single type of elemental damage to protect against, you may choose to double the cost for it.
 If you do, you may choose a second element.
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single attack.
 Applying this Realization counts as paying an Overload cost, even on Abilities that normally do not have the [Overload] tag.